matijakolaric-com/django-music-publisher/docs/installation.rst

 Deployment on Heroku / Dokku
 ==============================================================================

 ``MUSIC_PUBLISHER_SETTINGS`` is required and too complex to be set as a config var.
-The recommended way to do this is to create a custom Django project in a private repository what uses the ``music_publisher`` app.
+The recommended way to do this is to create a custom Django project in a private repository that uses the ``music_publisher`` app.
 Most files from ``dmp_project`` folder can be reused with no or minimal changes.

 DMP Guru